natekdang/rshell/README.md

 Once our tree was built we called execute() on the root of the tree, which will iterate through the entire tree calling execute() on all the nodes in the desired order.

+rshell can also use the test command to test file paths

+It can also handle precedence with parenthesis

 ## How to Use